Solar fire lighting

 Color of target material for solar fire lighting

 The color of the target material is critical for success in solar fire lighting.
 As commonly known, white color will reflect light, whereas black color will absorb it.
-We want as much absorption as possible, therefore our target material should be as black as possible.
-In the case of using punky wood as a tinder (which is quite light in color), it would be best to rub old charcoal on it.
-Although charcoal itself would be a good tinder.
+We want as much absorption as possible; therefore, our target material should be as black as possible.
+When using punky wood as a tinder (which is relatively light in color), it would be best to rub old charcoal on it.
+However, charcoal itself would be a good tinder.
 Or use a black ink pen or board marker.

-Whatever is done to darken up the target material, it is always necessary to keep the target material fully dry.
-It is not an option to bring humidity into the tinder by e.g.: dark soil.
+Whatever is done to darken the target material, it is always necessary to keep it fully dry.
+It is not an option to bring humidity into the tinder by, e.g., dark soil.
 Dryness before color!
 The often-cited example of how easy it is to burn dark paper compared to white paper with solar fire lighting may sometimes mislead the observer, as paper is not a tinder, but only an object of demonstration to show the differences in light absorption and -reflection.

-That is the most difficult part of solar fire lighting: to find tinder which is producing a smoldering ember!
-Most materials are just flashing up or burning away fast.
-But we need something, which forms an ember.
+The most difficult part of solar fire lighting is finding tinder that produces a smoldering ember!
+Most materials just flash up or burn away fast, but we need something that forms an ember.

 The best materials are: